Learning Through Play

 Paul Grover has undertaken several 2-4 hour presentations on the latest Australian Standards relevant to playgrounds, risk, benefits of play, design considerations and inspections.

-A copy of the slides used in our most detailed Standards presentation is available here.
+A copy of the slides used in our most detailed Presentation is available here (inc. AS4685:2021).

 A copy of the slides used in a short presentation on risk is available here.